gdsge/gdsge.github.io/_sources/example/Mendoza2010/Mendoza2010.rst.txt

     :lineno-start: 22
     :language: GDSGE

-Under this case, the variables to be recorded in the simulation needs to be explicitly specified in *var_output*
+In this case, the variables to be recorded in the simulation need to be explicitly specified in *var_output*

 .. literalinclude:: mendoza2010.gmod
     :lines: 107-107